Russian oil spill leads to charges against plant director | DW | 08.06.2020

 Investigative Committee spokeswoman Svetlana Petrenko said they had charged Vyacheslav Starostin with violating environmental protection rules.
 He faces up to five years in jail if found guilty.

-More than 20,000 tons of diesel has leaked into the ecologically fragile area in the Norilsk region after a storage tank collapsed on May 29, prompting fears for the environment and wildlife.
+More than 20,000 tons of diesel has leaked into the ecologically fragile area in the Norilsk region since a storage tank collapsed on May 29, prompting fears for the environment and wildlife.

 The oil has contaminated local waterways and is threatening to reach the Arctic Ocean.